ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

     1. What the program is for;
     2. What it requires to work (Windows?
 Linux? a GPU? a printer?);
     3. How to install it;
-    4. Practical examples showing what the program can do (possibly more than one: starting from simple cases and synthetically showing at least one realistic case);
+    4. Practical examples showing what the program can do (possibly more than one: starting from simple cases and synthetically showing at least one realistic case); for scientific codes, it is great to include plots/diagrams/…!
-    5. Usage license.
+    5. License.
 -   It shouldn't go into too much detail.

 ---